CrowdStrike/Identity-Protection/DCInfo/README.md

 * Create a host group for all the DC's they wish to target.
 To find the group ID, edit the group in the Falcon console and the ID is listed in the address bar at the end of the URL.
 Looks like: https://falcon.crowdstrike.com/hosts/groups-new/edit/12345f678fd9012cb3bc2f4d5dd6dbe7
 * Nominate a machine from where you will run the Powershell script.
 This doesnt have any special requirements, other than an admin account to install the PS module and accessibility to the Falcon API.
-* Upload the desired DC sensor version you want to install/update as per point 2 for the single host deployment.
-* Create a Falcon script for the installation file: https://falcon.crowdstrike.com/configuration/real-time-response/tools/scripts

 ![Falcon-Console-API-Token-Settings](https://github.com/CrowdStrike/Identity-Protection/assets/94929838/e9ba9c58-ce14-449e-a407-325d32c09e19)